heremaps/here-sdk-examples/examples/latest/explore/android/Java/MapItems/README.md

 The MapItems example app shows how to pin images, native views and 3D objects to mark specific spots on the map.
 You can find how this is done in [MapItemsExample.java](app/src/main/java/com/here/mapitems/MapItemsExample.java).

+This example uses HERE SDK Units for supporting functionality that isn’t essential to the code samples in this app.
+The units are included in the app’s libs folder.
+For more details, see the "HERESDKUnits" app.

 Build instructions:
 -------------------